Special Education Collaborative Teacher (SPE)

 Advanced study of methodologies, materials, and management techniques for students with severe physical, mental, and medical developmental disabilities 6th-12th grade.
 The purpose is to enhance the capacity of teachers as creative decision makers who are committed to and capable of facilitating student learning in appropriate settings.

-THis practicum is for EdS candidates who have a master's level teacher certification in an area other than Colaborative Teacher/Special Education.
+This practicum is for EdS candidates who have a master's level teacher certification in an area other than Collaborative Teacher/Special Education.
 Time will be spent in both a mild to moderate classroom setting as well as a severe disabilities classroom at the K-6 level.

 This practicum is for EdS candidates who have a master's level teacher certification in an area other than Collaborative Teacher/Special Education.
 Time will be spent in both mild to moderate classroom setting as well as a severe classroom at a 6-12 level.